How to Use Linest Function in Excel

 Linest on Different Spreadsheet

-Example 10: What about another document?
+Example 10: What about using the data in another document?

 We will use the same data as the previous ones, but this time we will use it on a different document.
 The idea is to judge if it gives the same result as in the previous example and gives you the opportunity to see if it is very possible to use a linear formula using data from other data.